wise-coders/mongodb-jdbc-driver/README.md

 The driver is using the same URL, options and parameters as [native MongoDb Java driver](https://docs.mongodb.com/manual/reference/connection-string/).
 Different is only the 'jdbc:' prefix.

+Additional properties:
+- for SSL connectivity: trustStore and trustStorePassword, which will be stored in Java system properties.
+  Please set tls=true when using them.
+- scan=<fast|medium|full>
+-

 ## How to Use the Driver